 Have a loud employee consistently causing a disturbance in your open office environment?
 You have a few options.
 First, have a conversation with them about cubicle etiquette.
 Next, you can invest in sound masking (discussed below) – potentially effective, but definitely expensive.
 Finally, you can give them an office for being rude.
 These are real scenarios and you are welcome to guess which one has not ever worked.

 “Covering” sound reduces noise distractions by adding sound to a space.
 This process is most commonly referred to as “sound masking”.
 Sound masking systems are a series of speakers that emit a low-level sound.
 These speakers, installed over areas of concentrated noise, sound similar to air going through a duct.
 This sound reduces the intelligibility of human speech and other potential distractions.
 When you aren’t hearing what people are saying word-for-word, you’re less likely to become distracted by the noise.
 Sound masking systems work well in large, open work environments.
 Office acoustics are inherently poor in open spaces since there’s nothing to absorb or block sound transmission.
 The sound masking prevents excessive noise distractions by dampening traveling sounds.

 Improving your office acoustics can have a dramatic impact on workplace productivity.

 And it’s as easy as “ABC”.
-Office Furniture Warehouse has a variety of solutions to help you absorb, block and/or cover sound in your workplace.
+Office Furniture Works has a variety of solutions to help you absorb, block and/or cover sound in your workplace.
 We can help you assess if there’s a better option than buying products to combat noise distractions.
 Whatever your needs may be, we’re here to make your work space work as hard as you do.
 Struggling with the impact of your office acoustics?